How long do SSDs store data without power?

 According to the latest JEDEC specifications for SSDs released in 2020 (JESD218C), a consumer SSD must retain the data for 1 year at 30°C.

 According to this paper, a consumer SSD stored at 40°C will retain data for around 1 year.
 However, at 55°C, the retention period drops significantly to just weeks.
 However, these are just numbers specified by the JEDEC for the manufacturers.
-The real data retention period without power will depend heavily on your drive’s condition.
-Also, these numbers are for the drives that have written almost to their endurance ratings.
+The actual data retention period without power will depend heavily on the condition of your drive.
+Additionally, these numbers pertain to drives that have written almost to their endurance ratings.

 Talking about the charge leakage

 The smallest memory unit in an SSD is a transistor.
-It could either be a Floating Gate transistor or its advanced version called Charge Trap Flash.
-The data is stored bit by bit in the form of an electric charge.
+It could be either a Floating Gate transistor or its advanced version, called Charge Trap Flash.
+The data is stored in bits, each representing an electric charge.
 A single cell can hold multiple bits of data.
-Inside the SSDs using the floating gate technology, the charge is stored in a conducting layer which is then insulated by a dielectric material.
+Inside the SSDs, which utilize floating gate technology, the charge is stored in a conducting layer that is then insulated by a dielectric material.
 This layer is between the gate and the body of the transistor.
-In the charge trap flash, everything remains the same except the floating gate is replaced by a non-conductive material.
-This material is much better at holding the charge by storing it in discrete locations instead of a single material.
+In the charge trap flash, everything remains the same except that a non-conductive material replaces the floating gate.
+This material is more effective at holding a charge by storing it in discrete locations, rather than in a single material.

-However, whatever the material and the storage technology utilized, NAND flash memory is prone to data loss due to this charge leakage.
+However, regardless of the material and storage technology used, NAND flash memory is prone to data loss due to this charge leakage.
 The amount and speed of this leakage would determine an SSD’s data retention capabilities.
 If the SSD has aged, the insulating material around the gate would allow the pass to leak easily.
 However, a new SSD will hold the data much more effectively.
 Read more about how SSDs store data without power.

-What decides an SSD’s data retention capabilities without power?
+What determines an SSD’s data retention capabilities in the absence of power?

 1. NAND Flash Type

 As we discussed earlier, the type of floating gate material used i.e. Floating Gate (2D) or Charge Trap (3D NAND) would determine an SSD’s data retention capabilities.
-However, the number of bits stored per cell would also have a great impact on data retention.
+However, the number of bits stored per cell would also have a significant impact on data retention.
 SLC SSDs have the best data retention capabilities.
-After that comes, MLC, and then TLC followed by QLC with the lowest retention capabilities.
+After that comes MLC, followed by TLC, and then QLC, with the lowest retention capabilities.
 You can read more about it in this study.
-With the increasing number of bits stored per cell, the data integrity reduces because of the multiple levels of discrete voltage levels.
+With the increasing number of bits stored per cell, data integrity is reduced due to the multiple levels of discrete voltage levels.

 SLC typically retains the data for up to 10 years without power under normal conditions.